Guide to Net Revenue Retention & Gross Revenue Retention

 Good customer service helps you keep the revenue coming from your customer base by minimizing churn.
 It also increases your chances of cross-selling and up-selling.
 I know that this is easier said than done, but providing you with key points might make your life easier:

-- While structuring your marketing team, take a customer-centered approach.
+- While structuring your marketing team, take a customer-centred approach.
 Have positions that focus on your customers’ journeys, assisting them whenever customers need them to.

 - Give customers VIP treatment from day one.
 This looks like welcome and discount emails, acting on the feedback you receive, etc.